 (Originally published by Fermilab)

-The closest of these newly discovered objects is about 80,000 light-years away, and the furthest roughly 700,000 light-years away.
-These objects are, on average, around a billion times dimmer than the Milky Way and a million times less massive.
-The faintest of the new dwarf galaxy candidates has about 500 stars.
+These newly discovered objects are a billion times dimmer than the Milky Way and a million times less massive.
+The closest of them is about 100,000 light-years away.

 “The discovery of so many satellites in such a small area of the sky was completely unexpected,” said Cambridge’s Institute of Astronomy’s Sergey Koposov, the Cambridge study’s lead author.
 “I could not believe my eyes.”

 Scientists have previously found more than two dozen of these satellite galaxies around our Milky Way.
 About half of them were discovered in 2005 and 2006 by the Sloan Digital Sky Survey, the precursor to the Dark Energy Survey.
 After that initial explosion of discoveries, the rate fell to a trickle and dropped off entirely over the past five years.

 The Dark Energy Survey is looking at a new portion of the southern hemisphere, covering a different area of sky than the Sloan Digital Sky Survey.
 The galaxies announced today were discovered in a search of only the first of the planned five years of Dark Energy Survey data, covering roughly one-third of the portion of sky that DES will study.
 Scientists expect that the full Dark Energy Survey will find up to 30 of these satellite galaxies within its area of study.

 While more analysis is required to confirm any of the observed celestial objects as satellite galaxies, researchers note their size, low surface brightness and significant distance from the center of the Milky Way as evidence that they are excellent candidates.
 Further tests are ongoing, and data collected during the second year of the Dark Energy Survey could yield more of these potential dwarf galaxies to study.